raspu/ComScore-iOS-SDK/README.md

 Carthage
 --------

-For projects targeting iOS 8 and above, the ComScore Analytics SDK can be installed using [Carthage](https://github.com/Carthage/Carthage) by simply adding the associated dependency to your `Cartfile`:
+For projects targeting iOS 8 and above, the comScore Analytics SDK can be installed using [Carthage](https://github.com/Carthage/Carthage) by simply adding the associated dependency to your `Cartfile`:

 ```
 github "comScore/ComScore-iOS-SDK"